HardevKhandhar/goconcert-recommendation/README.md

 **Ticketmaster Data**

 This dataset gives information on concerts happening in the user-selected location during the given time period.
-It contains information such as the location, date and time of the concert, the artists performing, the venue, and the ticket price.
+It contains information such as the location, date and time of the concert, the artists performing, the venue and the ticket price.
 The dataset is retrieved using the TicketMaster API which takes the predicted genre from the ML model to fetch the latest concerts.

 **User Playlist**